northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Jesse Munoz.md

 #### BSPD System Specifications:
    The BSPD shall comply with all rules and regulations specified in the Formula SAE rule book [1].
 The specifications for this subsystems are listed below:
    1. The BSPD shall open the shutdown circuit when one or more of the input sensors has an open or short circuit.
-   2. The BSPD shall open the shutdown circuit when both of the following conditions are met for a minimun of 0.5 seconds:
+   2. The BSPD shall open the shutdown circuit when both of the following shutdown conditions are met for a minimun of 0.1 seconds:
-       - When the driver has pressed the brakes far enough.
+       - When the driver has pressed the brake pedal to or passed 50% [1].
-       - When the motor/accumulator current is at a level so that the motor's DC circuit is at or above 5 kW.
+       - When the motor/accumulator current is at a level so that the motor's DC circuit is at or above 5 kW [1].

   This figure from the Formula SAE Rulebook [1] shows how the shutdown circuit is connected:
 ![Figure 1: Shutdown Circuit of a Formula SAE EV Car](https://github.com/northsack/F24_Team2_FormulaSAE/blob/main/Documentation/Images/Fig.%201%20shutdown%20circuit.png)\
 Figure 1: Shutdown Circuit of a Formula SAE EV Car

 #### BSPD System Constraints:
- - The BSPD shall have a 0.5 sec delay after the two shutdown condidtions are met.
+ - The BSPD shall have a 0.5 sec delay after the two shutdown conditions are met.
+These 2 shutdown conditions are described in the "BSPD System Specifications" section.
 This debouncing is to prevent the BSPD from opening the shutdown circuit in the event of a very short current spike or signal spike in the APPS.
  - The BSPD shall only open the shutdown circuit after both shutdown condidtions are true for 0.1 sec.
  - The brake pressure sensor shall send an analog signal to the BSPD when demanding hard braking.
 This may be a voltage signal ≥ 4.5 V.